 Altair's culture has historically embraced flexible work arrangements.
-As the COVID-19 pandemic continued through 2021, our workforce remained in a mode of nearly full remote working.
+As the COVID-19 pandemic continued to affect many global regions through 2022, our workforce remained in a hybrid mode of remote and in-person working.
 Our culture, technology and people allowed us to react quickly when the crisis initially emerged.
 As a result, we maintained high levels of productivity and employee engagement.
-We adopted global and local COVID-19 safety protocols and guidelines to ensure the safety, health and wellness of our employees, families, and local communities.
+We have adopted global and local COVID-19 safety protocols and guidelines to ensure the safety, health and wellness of our employees, families, and local communities.
 We also provide virtual health and wellness programs, such as meditation, mental health tips, and information sessions by medical professionals to educate and answer questions about COVID-19.
-Our executive staff, including the CEO, are highly engaged with our workforce through podcasts, town halls, and other methods of outreach enabled by the accelerated adoption of virtual communication platforms.